 Blog-2: Matching concept design (Cut-lines and type of fit philosophy) in detail.(refer block-2 from above image)

 Blog-3: Master sections, Detailed Design considerations, B-Surface Modelling, Supplier Feedback & drawing release(refer block-3 from above image)

 The Class A surface provided by the OEM is passed through various engineering constraint channels defined for a given part.
 An example of A-Pillar trim is considered and all the engineering considerations are explained one after another.

 General Flow Image

 For instance, an A-Pillar interior trim of class A Surface will go through following channels and checked for worst case scenario in terms of weather conditions and manufacturing tolerances:

 a.
 ECE-R21 is to be referred to comply with interior fittings regulation, specifically for sharp edges (minimum corner radius), Head injury criteria and projection rules.
 (Refer image below)

 b.
 AIS-021 is to be referred for A-Pillar obstruction angle which should be less than 6°.
-The A-Surface should not obstruct the vision which lies generally between the ceramic lining for windshield and door glass beading.
+The Class A Surface should not obstruct the vision which lies generally between the ceramic lining for windshield and door glass beading.
 (Refer image below)

 For all these homologation checks, basic tools & macros are used to expedite the repeated process.